solo-io/sqoop/docs/index.md

 ### Thanks

-**QLoo** would not be possible without the valuable open-source work of projects in the community.
+**Sqoop** would not be possible without the valuable open-source work of projects in the community.
 We would like to extend a special thank-you to [Envoy](https://www.envoyproxy.io) and [gqlgen](https://github.com/vektah/gqlgen) server library.